Louis de Gorrevod

-Louis de Gorrevod (born c.
-1473 – died 1535) was a Roman Catholic bishop and cardinal.
+Louis de Gorrevod (c.
+1473–1535) was a Roman Catholic bishop and cardinal.

 Biography

 Louis de Gorrevod was born in the province of Bresse, the property of the House of Savoy, perhaps in the city of Bourg, c.
 1472, the son of Jean de Gorrevod and Jeanne de Loriol-Challes.
 Jean de Gorrevod was the son of Hugonin Seigneur de Gorrevod; he had three brothers and a sister; Jean's brother Guillaume died without issue, but in his Testament, dated 19 September 1482, he left his property to his nephews Laurent and Louis.
 Louis' elder brother, Laurent, became a Councilor of Marguerite of Austria and Governor of Bresse, and was Baron of Montanay and Count of Pont-de-Vaux; he was one of the executors of Regent Marguerite's Last Will and Testament.
 Laurent and Louis also had a sister Jeanne.

 Early in his career, he was a protonotary apostolic.
 He was also the Almoner of the Duke of Savoy.
 On 27 January 1499, he became a canon of the cathedral chapter of St. Pierre Cathedral in Geneva.